 13. Caramel Apple Jam

 I love everything about caramel apples, except making them.
 Now I don't have to anymore!
-This recipe captures everything you love about this fall favorite without any of the hassle.
+This recipe from Better Homes & Gardens captures everything you love about this fall favorite without any of the hassle.
 I'm putting this in my oatmeal tomorrow!

 14. Herb Jelly

 This flavorful jelly is a great way to add low-cal flavor to any meal.
-Jazz up anything from your morning meal to your evening snack with this herbaceous recipe.
+Jazz up anything from your morning meal to your evening snack with this herbaceous recipe from Jim Long's Garden.

 15. Blackberry Vanilla Bourbon Jam

-Make a batch of this recipe for your friends and family and give them out for Christmas.
+Make a batch of this unusual jam recipe from Honestly Yum for your friends and family and give them out for Christmas.
 You'll be on the top of everyone's list!